Village Life: Just another drag queen bingo night in Flint cheering things up

 The most popular selfies posed mostly middle-aged white women with their hands on the enormous bazooms of “Miss Madeline Sharp.”
 A few men did it too.
 I admit, out of respect for the vagaries that toppled Al Franken, I didn’t do that selfie.
 But holy moly, Miss Madeline’s décolletage was formidable.
 I couldn’t take my eyes off them: um…are they real?
 We all kind of wondered but frankly I didn’t care.
 Those Grand Tetons (Grand Totems?) were a marvel.

-“Miss Madeline,” of Swartz Creek, paused between rounds of the business of bingo to vamp and karaoke her way through several torch songs.
+“Miss Madeline,” of Swartz Creek, paused between rounds of the business of bingo to vamp and lip-sync her way through several torch songs.
 She threw her arms up in the air and shook her booty.
 She was fantastic.
 People who hit bingo got little bags of goodies and the bar, set up where you usually only pay for your vintage blues vinyl or biography of Dylan Thomas, was doing brisk business in red and white and pink spirits.

 It was Miss Madeline’s third bingo night at the Court Street hangout.
 She said she wonders why it’s pretty much only white people, mostly women, who tend to show up.
 “I think everybody should come out for drag,” she said, and then returned to the mic where she shouted, “Let’s have some f–king fun!
 Let’s get this s–t started!
 G-spot 25!!”